engineerturph/hyperdoro-v1/README.md

 i want to able to add and remove minutes from my pomodoro with one click

-i want to be able to skip pomodoro
+i want to be able to skip or delete pomodoro

 i want to be able to see my statistics

-i want to be able to change languages
+i want to be able to change languages(not in flowchart use api later)

 i want to be able go to main site with logo